The West Highland White Terrier

 Most terriers still have a great deal of the hunter in them.
 Some are never let off leash because of their owners' fears that they will disappear down a hole or along a game trail and "forget" to come back.
 Earthdog trials are a modern-day attempt to reproduce some of the conditions of the hunt in order to permit Westies and other small breeds to pursue their original function under more controlled circumstances.
 Tunnels are prepared and rats placed in secure cages at their ends.
 Among other things, the dogs are scored according to their willingness to enter the tunnels and their degree of fixation on the caged rats at the end.
 (They're not able to touch the cages, though it's unlikely the rodents realize it at the time.)

 The Westie was first shown in the U.S. at the Westminster Show in 1907 under the name Roseneath Terrier, but the name was soon changed to West Highland White Terrier.
-Since its introduction to North America, the breed has consistently commanded a loyal following among humans: AKC registration statistics rank it 31st for both 2002 and 2003.
+Since its introduction to North America, the breed has consistently commanded a loyal following among humans: AKC registration statistics rank it 45th as of 2022.

 In keeping with the breed's original function, the AKC West Highland White Terrier breed standard calls for a "small, game, well-balanced, hearty-looking terrier, exhibiting good showmanship, possessed with no small amount of self-esteem, strongly built, deep in chest and back ribs, [with a] straight back and powerful hindquarters on muscular legs, and exhibiting in marked degree a great combination of strength and activity."
 Ideal heights at the withers are 11 inches for males and 10 inches for female.
 The eyes are dark brown with an expression "piercing, inquisitive and pert."
 Nose and lips are black.